crazywolf132/Jungla/docs/language/syntax.md

 ### Identifiers

 Identifiers in this language are case sensitive.
 They are used to define objects such as variables, classes and functions.
-An indentifier starts with a letter or an underscore, they can then procceed to use letters, numbers or underscores.
+An identifier starts with a letter or an underscore, they can then proceed to use letters, numbers or underscores.

 ```Jungla
     A_VALID_EXAMPLE